 A few weeks ago, one of my favorite local places was advertising that their special that weekend would be breakfast pierogi.
 I never did get a chance to get there that Sunday and try them, but the idea stuck with me and I knew I wanted to create something similar at home.

 I’ll be the first to admit that making and rolling out dough isn’t my favorite thing, so I grabbed a package of wonton wrappers instead (and thus, pierogi had to become “dumplings” but it’s still the same general idea).
-I kept the filling classic and simple, using some soft garlic and herb cheese, scrambled eggs, and JENNIE-O® All Natural Turkey Sausage.
+I kept the filling classic and simple, using some soft garlic and herb cheese, scrambled eggs, and turkey sausage.

 What’s a dumpling without a dipping sauce (or two)?
 I stirred up a simple horseradish sour cream, as well as a spiced maple ketchup, to serve with my dumplings.
 And with these Lazy Sunday Breakfast Dumplings, the brunch game became strong here in my own home, too.